-The financial safety net is aimed at protecting depositors and enhancing financial stability, and comprises a combination of strong regulation and supervision, crisis management tools, and an effective resolution framework.
-In the event of an institutional failure, it protects the most exposed or most vulnerable customers of financial institutions.
+The global financial safety net is designed to protect depositors and enhance financial stability.
+It consists of a combination of strong regulation, strict supervision oversight, crisis management tools and an effective resolution framework.
+CODI is part of South Africa’s financial sector safety net and in the event of a bank failure, it protects the most exposed or most vulnerable bank customers.

-As one of the G20 countries, South Africa has also been engaged in enhancing financial stability.
-The lessons learnt from the 2008-09 crisis and domestic experiences saw the country introduce the 'Twin Peaks' model in 2011 to reform the regulatory and supervisory system for financial institutions and market infrastructures.
-The model contained in the Financial Sector Regulation Act 9 of 2017 (FSR Act), gave the SARB an explicit mandate to maintain and enhance financial stability.
-It established the Prudential Authority (PA) that regulates financial institutions and market infrastructure to promote and enhance their safety and soundness, as well as the Financial Sector Conduct Authority (FSCA) that ensures that customers are informed and treated fairly by financial institutions.
+As a member of the G20, South Africa has been actively working to improve financial stability.
+Learning from the 2008–09 crisis and domestic experiences, the country adopted the 'Twin Peaks' model in 2011 to reform the regulatory and supervisory system for financial institutions and market infrastructures.
+This model, outlined in the Financial Sector Regulation Act 9 of 2017 (FSR Act), gave the SARB a clear mandate to maintain and enhance financial stability.
+It led to the creation of the Prudential Authority (PA), the Financial Sector Conduct Authority (FSCA) and now CODI.

-The journey to establish CODI has included broad public consultation to ensure that all contributions have been considered in the design of an effective DIS for South Africa.
+The development of CODI involved extensive public consultation to ensure that all input was considered in designing an effective deposit insurance scheme for South Africa.

-The FSLAA, prescribes the Board's composition, which includes the following members:
+The FSR Act prescribes the composition of the Board, which includes the following members:

 Click here for the board members' biographies.